eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

 **Step 4: Get the API Key:**

-- Open a web browser and navigate to TMDB (The Movie Database) website.
+- Visit the TMDB (The Movie Database) website in your web browser.
-- Click on "Login" and create an account.
+- Click on "Login" to create a new account.
-- Once logged in, go to your profile and select "Settings."
+- After successfully logging in, navigate to your profile and select "Settings."
-- Click on "API" from the left-side panel.
+- In the settings menu, choose "API" from the left-hand panel.
-- Create a new API key by clicking "Create" and accepting the terms and conditions.
+- To generate a new API key, click on the "Create" button and accept the terms and conditions if prompted.
-- Provide the required basic details and click "Submit."
+- Fill in the necessary details as requested and click "Submit."
-- You will receive your TMDB API key.
+- Your TMDB API key will be generated and provided to you.

 Now recreate the Docker image with your api key: